Rudolf Höss

 Höss was hanged in 1947 following a trial before the Polish Supreme National Tribunal.
-During his imprisonment, at the request of the Polish authorities, he wrote his memoirs, released in English under the title Commandant of Auschwitz: The Autobiography of Rudolf Hoess.
+During his imprisonment, at the request of the Polish authorities, Höss wrote his memoirs, released in English under the title Commandant of Auschwitz: The Autobiography of Rudolf Hoess.

-Upbringing
+Early life

 Höss was born in Baden-Baden into a strict Catholic family.
-He lived with his mother Lina (née Speck) and father Franz Xaver Höss.
+He lived with his parents, Lina (née Speck) and Franz Xaver Höss.
 Höss was the eldest of three children and the only son.
 He was baptized Rudolf Franz Ferdinand on 11 December 1901.
-He was a lonely child with no companions of his own age until he entered elementary school; all of his associations were with adults.
-He claimed in his autobiography that he was briefly abducted by Romanis in his youth.
-His father, a former army officer who served in German East Africa, ran a tea and coffee business.
+Höss was a lonely child with no companions of his own age until he entered elementary school; all of his associations were with adults.
+Höss claimed in his autobiography that he was briefly abducted by Romanies in his youth.
+Franz was a former army officer who served in German East Africa and ran a tea and coffee business.
 He brought his son up on strict religious principles and with military discipline, having decided that he would enter the priesthood.
 Höss grew up with an almost fanatical belief in the central role of duty in a moral life.
 During his early years, there was a constant emphasis on sin, guilt, and the need to do penance.

 Youth and World War I

+Höss began turning against religion in his early teens after an episode in which, he said, his priest broke the Seal of the Confessional by telling his father about an event at school wherein Höss had pushed another boy down the stairs, causing him to break his foot.
+Höss also felt betrayed by his father, because he had used the information against him.
+Höss had described this event during his confession.
+Soon afterward, Höss's father died, and Höss began moving toward a military life.

-When World War I broke out, Höss served briefly in a military hospital and then, at age 14, was admitted to his father's and grandfather's old regiment, the German Army's 21st Regiment of Dragoons.
-Aged 15, he fought with the Ottoman Sixth Army at Baghdad, at Kut-el-Amara, and in Palestine.
-Höss was present at the right time and place to have been a witness to the Armenian genocide, an event which is not mentioned in his memoirs.
-While stationed in Turkey, he rose to the rank of Feldwebel (sergeant-in-chief) and at 17 was the youngest non-commissioned officer in the army.
-Wounded three times and a victim of malaria, he was awarded the Iron Crescent, the Iron Cross first and second class and other decorations.
-Höss also briefly commanded a cavalry unit.
-When the news of the armistice reached Damascus, where he was at that time, he and a few others decided not to wait for Allied forces to capture them as prisoners of war, but instead to try to ride all the way back home.
-This involved traversing the enemy territory of Romania, but they eventually made it back home to Bavaria.
+When World War I began, Höss briefly served in a military hospital and then, at age 14, he was admitted to his father's and his grandfather's old regiment, the 21st Regiment of Dragoons.
+When Höss was 15, he and the Ottoman Sixth Army fought at Baghdad, at Kut-el-Amara, as well as in Palestine.
+While stationed in the Ottoman Empire, Höss rose to the rank of Feldwebel (sergeant-in-chief), and at 17 was the youngest non-commissioned officer in the army.
+Wounded thrice and a victim of malaria, Höss was awarded the Iron Crescent, the Iron Cross first and second class, and other decorations.
+He also briefly commanded a cavalry unit.
+When the news of the armistice reached Damascus, where Höss was serving at that time, he and a few others decided not to wait for Allied forces to capture them as prisoners of war.
+Instead, they decided to attempt to travel all the way back to their homeland of Bavaria.
+This attempt forced them to traverse through the enemy territory of Romania, but they eventually reached Bavaria.